-Program: A seismic upgrade and remodeling of an existing 1938 WPA style City Hall, the addition of a new north wing to the Hall, a five-city-block campus plan and renovation including an exterior
+Program: A seismic upgrade and remodeling of an existing 1938 WPA style City Hall, the addition of a new north wing to the Hall, and a five-city-block campus plan and renovation including an exterior plaza

-Building Area: (net/gross square feet) 60,100/66,800 (28,300gs hew construction and 38,500gsf remodeling).
+Building Area: (net/gross square feet) 60,100/66,800 (28,300gsf new construction and 38,500gsf remodeling).

 Cost: \$111/gsf new construction, \$91/gsf remodel (1993 est.).

-Major Materials: Precast concrete fascia and wall panels, meta roofing, stucco wall finish with expansion joints, metal banners with finials, steel joists.
+Major Materials: Precast concrete fascia and wall panels, metal roofing, stucco wall finish with expansion joints, metal banners with finials, steel joists.

-Consultants: Ed Ko, CAD support; Pacific Union Ventures, develo er/consultant; Culley Associates, structural; JYA Consulting Engineers, mechanical; Zeiger Engineers, electrical; Bissell & Kar civil; Woodward-Clyde Consultants, soils; Smith & Smith, landsca CAD-developed?
+Consultants: Ed Ko, CAD support; Pacific Union Ventures, developer/consultant; Culley Associates, structural; JYA Consulting Engineers, mechanical; Zeiger Engineers, electrical; Bissell & Karn, civil; Woodward-Clyde Consultants, soils; Smith & Smith, landscape.
+CAD-developed?
 Yes.

 Architect's Statement: The Civic Center complex originated in 1938 with the construction of a WPA style City Hall.
 This building housed all the services necessary to run the City, from the Mayor's Office to the jail.
-In 1965 a City Hall expansion was needed, and in 1969, the Civic Center complex took find shape with the construction of the Public Safety and Municipal Court building.
+In 1965 a City Hall expansion was needed, and in 1969, the Civic Center complex took final shape with the construction of the Public Safety and Municipal Court building.

-In response to the state legislative imper tive to upgrade or destroy seismically unsafe buildings, the City decided to renovate the entire complex.
-The renovation enabled Ci Hall to remain a focal point in San Leandro North Area, as well as consolidate City ser vices in a single location.
+In response to the state legislative imperative to upgrade or destroy seismically unsafe buildings, the City decided to renovate the entire complex.
+The renovation enabled City Hall to remain a focal point in San Leandro's North Area, as well as consolidate City services in a single location.

-The team's design solution was to unify t three decades of construction.
-The WPA style of the original City Hall is complemented by the grayed colors and details used for t fascias, planters, and railings.
-Trellis and c tom ornamental light standards are placed throughout the entire site, integrating and reinforcing the WPA style.
-The Plaza area the campus is the highlight of the five-block development.
+The team's design solution was to unify the three decades of construction.
+The WPA style of the original City Hall is complemented by the grayed colors and details used for the fascias, planters, and railings.
+Trellis and custom ornamental light standards are placed throughout the entire site, integrating and reinforcing the WPA style.
+The Plaza area of the campus is the highlight of the five-block development.
 Fountains bordering on both the north and south sides of a centralized information kiosk set the ambience.
-An ou door cafe entices the public and staff.
+An outdoor cafe entices the public and staff.